S-Kel/Portfolio/README.md

 > ## Details of planning process ##

 > ## Short Answers to Q&A ##
-Describe key events in the development of the internet from the 1980s to today (max.
-150 words) Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
-150 words) Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
+1. Key events in the development of the internet from the 1980s to today

+2. Relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

+3. One aspect of the development of internet technologies that has contributed to the world today

 > ## Resources ##